 An internship is an approved employment position in the student's field of study that may occur on or off campus for a duration of no less than one semester.
 Students are required to work a minimum of 12 hours per week or 180 hours per semester.
 The student may receive payment as an employee, however, they will not be eligible for the Work Education Scholarship.
-To qualify, a student must have a GPA of at least 3.0 and will need to submit: an Internship Request\, a Supervisor Recommendation\ by his or her most recent supervisor, and an Internship Plan of Accountability\.
-These documents must be turned in to the Director of Work Education at least 4 weeks prior to the first day of the upcoming semester, otherwise it will be assigned a position on campus.
+To qualify, a student must have a GPA of at least 3.0 and will need to submit: an Internship Request, a Supervisor Recommendation by his or her most recent supervisor, and an Internship Plan of Accountability.
+These documents must be turned in to the Director of Work Education at least 4 weeks prior to the first day of the upcoming semester, otherwise it will be assumed that the student is planning to be in the Campus Work option and will be assigned a position on campus.
 Final approval for the requested internship will come from the Work Education Committee.
-At the end of the semester, the student's supervisor will need to submit to the Director of Work Education: an Internship Evaluation\, proof of number of hours worked, and a suggested letter grade.
+At the end of the semester, the student's supervisor will need to submit to the Director of Work Education: an Internship Evaluation, proof of number of hours worked, and a suggested letter grade.

-\ All forms are available at the Work Education Department or www.weimar.edu.
+^{} All forms are available at the Work Education Department or www.weimar.edu.

-Campus Work Practicum Internship Available to Freshmen $\checkmark$ Available to Sophomore, Junior or Seniors $\checkmark$ $\checkmark$ $\checkmark$ Required 6 hours per week (90 hours per semester) $\checkmark$ Required 8 hours per week or 120 hours per semester $\checkmark$ Required 12 hours per week or 180 hours per semester $\checkmark$ Eligible for Work Education Scholarship $\checkmark$ A paid or volunteer position arranged by student $\checkmark$ $\checkmark$ Not eligible for Work Education Scholarship $\checkmark$ $\checkmark$ Requires application and approval by Work Education Committee $\checkmark$ $\checkmark$ Will receive a letter grade at the end of the semester $\checkmark$ $\checkmark$ $\checkmark$ Requires a minimum GPA $\checkmark$ $\checkmark$ Available to students enrolled in 8 credit hours or more $\checkmark$ $\checkmark$ $\checkmark$ Guaranteed position $\checkmark$ Evaluations will be due at midterm and finals week for grading purposes. $\checkmark$ $\checkmark$ $\checkmark$ Absenteeism from any school related responsibilities for work purposes will not be excused.
-Please do not ask for exceptions. $\checkmark$ $\checkmark$ $\checkmark$
+Campus Work Practicum Internship Available to Freshmen / Available to Sophomore, Junior or Seniors / ✓ ✓ Required 6 hours per week (90 hours per semester) / Required 8 hours per week or 120 hours per semester ✓ Required 12 hours per week or 180 hours per semester ✓ Eligible for Work Education Scholarship / A paid or volunteer position arranged by student ✓ ✓ Not eligible for Work Education Scholarship ✓ ✓ Requires application and approval by Work Education Committee ✓ ✓ Will receive a letter grade at the end of the semester ✓ √ ✓ Requires a minimum GPA ✓ ✓ Available to students enrolled in 8 credit hours or more √ √ ✓ Guaranteed position √ Evaluations will be due at midterm and finals week for grading purposes. ✓ ✓ √ Absenteeism from any school related responsibilities for work purposes will not be excused.
+Please do not ask for exceptions. ✓ ✓ ✓